 The Peace and Anabaptist Library is a 1,000-volume collection focusing on the subjects of Anabaptism, Mennonite history and theology, pacifism, nonviolent resistance and community.
+You are welcome to browse the online catalog.

 Emerging out of a long-standing Mennonite ministry in New York City, the library seeks to support peacemaking on a personal, local, and global level as well as to stimulate a radical interpretation of the gospel.
 The goals of this Biblically grounded peace institution are to: